 Adverts will make your site look worse – this is true for all sites.
 If you’ve sunk hours into designing the layout and style of all your pages, it makes no sense to have them covered in adverts.

 Adverts might make your site seem untrustworthy.
 This is subjective, but if your site has lots of low-quality, seemingly unrelated adverts, it will likely turn users off, and make them try to find a different website.
-Below is a banner advert from a free Wix website, running along the top of the page.
-It doesn’t look amazing, but it is nowhere near as bad as other adverts.

 But hey, isn’t there at least some money in it for you?
 Sadly not.
 In most cases, the adverts will be for the free website builder you’re using – you won’t make any money from visitors clicking on them.